Easily, the most controversial season in the whole history of the show.

 And then, finally, there are the Classics.
 Stories that are either perfect or near-perfect enough that the flaws barely matter.

 There are two of them in this Season.
-That's right, this "terrible" season, as far as I'm concerned, produced two absolutely marvellous tales.
+That's right, this "terrible" season produced two absolutely marvelous tales (in my opinion, at least).
 This rarely happens on the show.
 At least by my reckoning.
 These Reviews have, no doubt, shown you that there are certain stories that most of fandom consider Classics but I'm not of the same opinion.
 And, of course, the reverse is sometimes true, too.
 In fact, this might actually be the case with Season Twenty-Two.
 You might not like either story that I consider to be a Classic!

 I've said quite a bit about Vengeance on Varos (https://robtymec.blogspot.com/2016/01/book-of-lists-top-ten-who-stories-3.html) and Revelation of the Daleks (https://robtymec.blogspot.com/2022/12/book-of-lists-top-five-dalek-stories_27.html) in previous entries.
 So I won't dwell on them too much, here.